KPMG Lower Gulf joins SAP PartnerEdge program to help clients transform their cloud-enabled technologies

 PHOTO

-Dubai: At the WETEX sustainability exhibition in Dubai today, KPMG Lower Gulf announced that it has joined the SAP® PartnerEdge® program, combining KPMG’s industry-specific, business-centric approach with the power of SAP’s market-leading technology to help clients fast-track their digital transformation journeys with the aim of becoming future-ready businesses.
+Dubai: At the WETEX sustainability exhibition in Dubai, KPMG Lower Gulf announced that it has joined the SAP® PartnerEdge® program, combining KPMG’s industry-specific, business-centric approach with the power of SAP’s market-leading technology to help clients fast-track their digital transformation journeys with the aim of becoming future-ready businesses.

 As organizations continuously strive to transform and the demand for cloud-enabled technology solutions steadily increases, business-led, tech-enabled solutions also become increasingly in demand to help organizations modernize and drive future success.
 The KPMG digital transformation suite of solutions and services provides access to leading practice operating models pre-configured on SAP, along with human-led leading practice implementation.